grahampugh/erase-install/README.md

 ![](https://img.shields.io/github/v/release/grahampugh/erase-install)&nbsp;![](https://img.shields.io/github/downloads/grahampugh/erase-install/latest/total)&nbsp;![](https://img.shields.io/badge/macOS-10.12.4%2B-success)&nbsp;![](https://img.shields.io/github/license/grahampugh/erase-install)

-**Note:** The default (`main`) branch repo is the current latest release.
-There is often a beta version in development.
-Check the branches for the next release candidate, which will be labelled with the `-rc` suffix.
-For example, When version 27.2 was the current version, the branch `v28.0-rc` was the next version. **Pull requests will only be accepted on the current beta version.**
+**Note:**
+The default (`main`) branch is the latest code commit of the production track, which represents versions 28.0 and newer.
+Any Pull Requests should be made to the `main` branch.

+The `release` branch should correspond to the current latest release.

+The `legacy` branch is the latest code commit of the legacy track, which represents versions up to 27.x.
+The legacy track is for those who need to use this script on macOS 10.15 or older.

 ---